 Tim, at ease by the harbour in St Ives, first thing in the morning.

 An early morning view from the end of Smeaton’s Pier.

 St Ives is a popular all year round getaway destination for well-to-do city dwellers.
 It is compact and walkable, with four great beaches and plenty of hotels, restaurants, bars and cafés.
 The enclosed design of this harbour makes promenading a pleasure at any time of day or in the evening.
 An early morning visit is a real treat, to see the sun rise beyond Smeaton’s Pier, over Hayle Towans across the bay.

 A morning panorama, in St Ives harbour.

-The beach at St Ives is right in the centre of town, framed firstly by the church, then the character shops and businesses and round to Smeatons Pier.
-It’s a fine setting in a well-to-do town, with all facilities at hand.
-The tide was falling when I visited, and at low tide a walk across the beach gets you to the old town without the crowds on the sea front.
-St Ives has great art galleries, beaches, shops, pubs, restaurants, a thriving Arts Club, superb fish ‘n chips at the Battered Eel and a real cosmopolitan feel, in short a must-visit location, one of the jewels in Cornwall’s tourism crown.
+The beach at St Ives is right in the centre of town, framed firstly by the church, then the character shops and businesses and round to Smeaton’s Pier.
+It’s a fine setting in a well-to-do town, with many facilities at hand.
+The tide was falling on arrival and at low tide a walk across the beach gives access to the old town, avoiding the crowds on the sea front promenade.
+St Ives has fine art galleries, beaches, shops, pubs, restaurants, a thriving Arts Club, superb fish ‘n chips at the Battered Eel and a cosmopolitan feel, in short a must-visit location, one of the jewels in Cornwall’s tourism crown.

-My chat with artist Martin Moffatt, in his St Ives art gallery.
+A chat with artist Martin Moffatt in his St Ives art gallery.

-My first view of the harbour at St Ives, from in front of the Arts Club.
+A first view of the harbour at St Ives, seen from in front of the Arts Club.